V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 !!! note
     If you are familiar with 3D printing, this is similar to the slicer step (but not as automated).

-Now that you have a design, you basically have just a bunch of shapes.
-You still haven't said which shapes need to be cut out, which shapes need to be traced, and which shapes need to be completely removed.
+Now that you have a design, you basically have just a bunch of shapes or objects.
+You still haven't said which shapes need to be cut out, which shapes need to be engraved or drilled, and which shapes need to be completely removed.
 In CAM, you will select the shapes and choose which operations you want to perform.
 For example, if you are cutting out letters, you will need to use CAM to cut out each letter.
 You will also need to tell it how far to cut.
 It doesn't know anything about the material, so if you're